prove-ai/observability-pipeline/docs/guides/architecture.md

 [← Back to Advanced Setup](../ADVANCED_SETUP.md)

-This document describes the architecture of the observability pipeline, which transforms OpenTelemetry traces into metrics for long-term storage and analysis.
+is document describes the architecture of the observability pipeline, which transforms OpenTelemetry traces into metrics for long-term storage and analysis.
 The system consists of four main components: **Envoy Proxy** (authentication gateway), **OpenTelemetry Collector** (converts traces to RED metrics via spanmetrics), **Prometheus** (scrapes and queries metrics), and **VictoriaMetrics** (long-term storage with 10x compression).
 The pipeline supports multiple deployment profiles for integration with existing infrastructure, and includes comprehensive testing procedures and design rationale.

 ### Data Flow